She was warned—that leaving Valinor would mean exile.

 ‘For that woe is past,’ said Galadriel; ‘and I would take what joy is here left, untroubled by memory.
 And maybe there is woe yet to come, though still hope may seem bright.’

 Galadriel’s maturity is showing.
 She is less proud, and not quick to point fingers.
 Gone is her earlier, Morgoth-may-care self.
 It may in part be because one of her early motivators has been removed; by this time, Fëanor has already been slain.
-She is adrift, living apart from her brothers, unsure of her path ahead.
+She is adrift, living apart from her brothers, possibly unsure of her path ahead.
 Her time to take charge and lead has not yet come, though her wisdom increases.
-In a conversation with Melian, she dares not lie about the past, but she also cannot face the full guilt of her kin.
+In this conversation with Melian, she dares not lie about the past, but she also cannot face the full guilt of her kin.
 She says that the Noldor left of their own choosing and were not cast out (true, though having left they have become exiled, per the Doom of Mandos), but she leaves out the part about…well, the Elves-killing-other-Elves thing.
 That comes to light soon enough, and not by her.
 She has more learning to do.

 It is in Doriath that Galadriel at last meets and falls in love with Celeborn, a prince and kinsman of Thingol’s.
-He’s also, mind you, one of the never-saw-the-light-of-those-Trees Moriquendë, And as time goes by, Galadriel is surrounded more and more by Elves who never knew the bliss of Valinor as she had.
-At some point, the two marry, and but for one Firstborn king who sought special permission, all Elves marry only once.
+He’s also, mind you, one of the never-saw-the-light-of-those-Trees Moriquendi, And as time goes by, Galadriel is surrounded more and more by Elves who never knew the bliss of Valinor as she had.
+At some point, the two marry, and but for one Firstborn king who got special permission, all Elves marry only once.

 As mentioned earlier, Galadriel never joins any of the great battles of the First Age, even peripherally, against Morgoth.
 As times goes by, her wisdom increases, and she takes a longer view.
-She sees no point in rushing against Morgoth directly, as so many of the Noldor do, without sufficient help, and driven too much by vengeance.
+She sees no point in rushing against Morgoth directly, as so many of the Noldor do, wdriven too much by vengeance.
 I am left wondering if she was more active in arguing against their folly; Tolkien didn’t say.
 The Elves of this era are still strong, but they are not Maiar, nor Valar (as even Morgoth himself was once counted).
 Remember, also, that Galadriel has greater respect for the Valar than do most of the exiled Noldor.
-Unfinished Tales even clarifies this about her and Celeborn:
+Unfinished Tales even clarifies this point about her and Celeborn:

 In the years after they did not join in the war against Angband, which they judged to be hopeless under the ban of the Valar and without their aid; and their counsel was to withdraw from Beleriand and to build up a power to the eastward (whence they feared that Morgoth would draw reinforcement), befriending and teaching the Dark Elves and Men of those regions.

 Like Galadriel herself, Celeborn’s role as a leader and adversary to Morgoth’s servants comes much later.
-It is enough to say that Galadriel found and married her husband in the First Age, before the the final defeat of Morgoth, the rise of his ambitious lieutenant, and the destruction of all of Beleriand.
+It is enough to say that Galadriel found and married her husband in the First Age, before the final defeat of Morgoth, the rise of his ambitious lieutenant, and the destruction of all of Beleriand.
 It’s like they always say: the couple who gives counsel against Morgoth together stays together.

 Meanwhile, although not yet a queen of any realm, Galadriel is very much a sister to her brothers.
 She is most in character like Finrod, the eldest brother, and at one point she visits him in his own kingdom, where he has become a king.
 Meddling in the way a sister sometimes ought to, she asks him why he has not married.
 Surely he could find a nice girl in his kingdom, Noldor or otherwise!
 But ahh, sadly, Finrod is as prescient as his little sis, and he replies that he needs to remain “free” to fulfill an oath of his own yet to come—not of marriage, but of something grim and purposeful.

 And indeed, of the children of Eärwen and Finarfin, only Galadriel survives beyond the First Age.
 Two of her brothers are slain in the Battle of Sudden Flame, a massive conflict wherein Morgoth burst from his stronghold of Angband after having been contained there for quite some time.
-With his homegrown and monstrous legions, he first turns a vibrant green plain into a wasteland of fire and poisonous vapors, and the Elves and Men who stand against him suffer heavy losses.
+With his homegrown and monstrous legions, he first turns an empty plain into a wasteland of fire and poisonous vapors, and the Elves and Men who stand against him suffer heavy losses.
 Including the notable fall of the High King of the Noldor (and Galadriel’s uncle), Fingolfin, in hand-to-hand combat with Morgoth.
 Her eldest brother, Finrod, does survive this war by the intervention of some particularly intrepid mortal Men.
 For their loyalty, he swears an oath of friendship to them.
-Sadly, it is this oath—plus Finrod’s tendency to be a paragon of awesomeness and friendship—that later ropes him into the quest of the famous Beren (of the Tale of Beren and Lúthien fame).
+Sadly, it is this oath—plus Finrod’s tendency to be a paragon of awesomeness and friendship—that later ropes him into the quest of the famous Beren (of Beren and Lúthien fame).
 In that epic tale, Finrod meets his end at the hands of Sauron’ werewolves (but not until after having a grand sing-off against the future Dark Lord of Mordor and after saving Beren with his literal bare hands).

 Aside: If you’ve never read The Silmarillion or thought it’s just a bunch of flowery words about Elves, think again.
 It’s also full of magic dogs and maimings and Orcs and shade-throwing talking dragons and stuff.

 So, while Galadriel takes no part in these wars, she is obviously grieved by them, having lost her brothers and many kin.
 Ushering in the final days of the First Age, the War of Wrath then sees the Valar finally come forth from the West—by fantastical means—to lead the charge against the Dark Enemy of the World.
-None of the Middle-earth-dwelling Elves actually take part in this, either; it is the Valar and many Elves who had remained faithful to them in Valinor who comprise this army, along with Eagles, and one flying ship!
+Few of the Middle-earth-dwelling Elves actually take part in this, either; it is the Valar and many Elves who had remained faithful to them in Valinor who comprise this army, along with Eagles, Maiar, and one flying ship!
 They clash with Morgoth’s full might, his Orcs, Balrogs, dragons, and everything else at his disposal.

 In the most epic of epic battles, the armies of Morgoth are destroyed, and the Vala formerly known as Melkor is carried away in chains, then thrust out into the Timeless Void.
 Which is a place only the Valar are capable of ousting someone, and probably sucks real bad (as surely the brochures indicate).
 During and after the course of the War of Wrath, this corner of Middle-earth is so badly damaged that most of it ends up sinking down into the earth and is swallowed up by the waves.
 Only the easternmost region, which becomes the Elf-occupied realm of Lindon, remains of what used to be Beleriand.

 Some of the Noldor choose to remain, though not many, and Galadriel is called out as one of the notables.
-She and Celeborn maintain the long view, or as she will tell Frodo someday, “together through the ages of the world we have fought the long defeat.”
+She and Celeborn still take the long view, or as she will tell Frodo someday, “together through the ages of the world we have fought the long defeat.”
 For though Morgoth is removed from the picture, his evil endures.
 And in not so long a time, Sauron himself will eventually assume the mantle of Dark Lord and it is under his banner that those evils take shape.
 While The Silmarillion merely states that Galadriel “alone remained of those who had led the Noldor to exile,” in nearly every other account, from Unfinished Tales to Tolkien’s own letters, it’s said that Galadriel outright refuses the pardon granted by the Valar.
 She is no Fëanor, but after all these centuries, she is still not without pride and still set on ruling a realm of her own.

 But frankly, my impression is that although pride and ambition sent Galadriel out of Valinor in the first place, her maturity and a desire to keep fighting the good fight keeps her there.
 She may not have been counted as a great warrior, taking on Balrogs and dragons as did her kinsmen, but I would argue that she, above all Elves, is closest to the counsels of the Valar; she learned much from their wisdom in Valinor, then she hung with a Maia and actually listened to her—when we see time and again that Melian’s own husband, Thingol, seldom did.
 Galadriel’s long history does indeed sound like the fostering of a queen, not a soldier.